There are two methods for collecting enough Stem Cells for a transplant. Both methods apply equally to autologous or allogeneic donations.

 Plerixafor (brand name Mozobil in the USA) has shown great results and often results is significantly larger harvests in fewer sessions.
 Here are a couple of studies about Plerixafor/Mozobil (previously called AMD3100)

-Another recent study shows that Paclitaxel is also effective at mobilizing poor mobilizers.
+Another study shows that Paclitaxel is also effective at mobilizing poor mobilizers.
 You may be familiar with Paclitaxel from breast cancer and sometimes used in NHL, but it increases stem cell harvests.
-Here is a recent study.
+Here is one study.

 Let's take a closer look at the peripheral blood stem cell harvest procedure.
 Normally there are not very many stem cells circulating in the blood.
 Certainly not anywhere near enough to collect.
 Therefore steps must be taken to encourage the body to push huge quantities of stem cells out of the bone marrow and into the blood where they can be collected.
 There are two ways to do this.